In the Produce Section

 In-season produce, especially when it’s local, offers fresh, "just picked" flavor.
 Whether you’re eating apples from a nearby orchard or spinach from a community garden, seasonal produce is a delicious option.

-The Environmental Working Group puts out a list known as the “dirty dozen,” which identifies conventional produce items with the highest concentration of pesticide residue.
+If you want to avoid pesticides, the Environmental Working Group puts out a list known as the “dirty dozen,” which identifies conventional produce items with the highest concentration of pesticide residue.
 The list includes celery, peaches, strawberries, apples, blueberries, nectarines, bell peppers, spinach, cherries, kale/collard greens, potatoes, and imported grapes.
+Look for organically grown alternatives for these items.
 The dirty dozen may change over time—you can find the list and additional information at www.foodnews.org.

 Your co-op is the perfect place to find local, organic, and in-season produce, as are farmers' markets and CSAs.
 From artichokes to zucchini, fresh, high-quality fruits and veggies are a beautiful way to bring nutrition and flavor to your daily meals.